maxnoblemm/Portfolio/README.md

 # Thanks for stopping by!

-All artwork and photography are created by me.
+All artwork and photography are created/taken by me.